andikaep/kompres/readme.rst

 Configure the Compression Method:

-- The compression is handled directly in the ``CompressController.php``.
+- The compression is handled directly in the ``Compress.php``.
 No additional setup is required.

 Usage
 -----